 The family seat was a house called Indianola (still standing at 1842 Indianola Ave).
 Supposedly, the house aquired its name because it had been built on an ancient Indian burial mound.
 Indian + knoll = Indianola.

-Closer view of Indianola Park's entrance.
-Taken a bit later than the others.
+Closer view of this popular subject.
+Taken a bit later than the ones just above.
 Notice how the bushes and tree have grown.